TX WFO NORMAN Warnings, Watches, and Advisories - NewsBreak

-Effective: 2022-03-24 20:30:00 CDT Expires: 2022-03-30 04:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Safety message - Turn around, don`t drown.
+Effective: 2022-03-25 21:27:00 CDT Expires: 2022-03-28 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Safety message - Turn around, don`t drown.
 Don`t travel through flooded areas.
 Most flood deaths occur in vehicles.
-Target Area: Norman The Flood Warning is extended for the following rivers in Minnesota...North Dakota Red River of the North at East Grand Forks affecting Polk and Grand Forks Counties.
-Red River of the North at Oslo affecting Walsh, Marshall, Polk and Grand Forks Counties.
-Red River of the North at Drayton affecting Marshall, Kittson, Walsh and Pembina Counties.
-Buffalo River near Dilworth affecting Clay County.
-Red Lake River at Crookston affecting Polk County.
-The Flood Warning is cancelled for the following rivers in North Dakota Sheyenne River Diversion at West Fargo affecting Cass County.
-Maple River near Mapleton (South of I-94) affecting Cass County.
-The Flood Warning continues for the following rivers in Minnesota...North Dakota Red River of the North at Wahpeton affecting Wilkin and Richland Counties.
-Red River of the North at Halstad affecting Norman and Traill Counties.
-South Branch Buffalo River at Sabin affecting Clay County.
-Wild Rice River (MN) at Hendrum affecting Norman County.
-Wild Rice River (ND) near Abercrombie affecting Richland County.
-Sheyenne River at Harwood affecting Cass County.
-Sheyenne River near Kindred affecting Richland and Cass Counties.
-Red River of the North at Fargo affecting Cass and Clay Counties. .Water from the snow melt runoff will continue to cause rises along the mainstem Red River with many of the southern basin tributaries begin to fall.
-No significant precipitation is forecast the next 7 days.
+Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
+Target Area: Norman The Flood Warning is extended for the following rivers in Minnesota Wild Rice River (MN) at Hendrum affecting Norman County. .Water continues to slowly rise on the Wild Rice River.
+A crest of 20.1 feet is expected.
 Additional information is available at www.weather.gov.
-FLOOD WARNING FOR SNOWMELT NOW IN EFFECT FROM THURSDAY EVENING TO EARLY WEDNESDAY MORNING * WHAT...Minor flooding is forecast. * WHERE...Wild Rice River (MN) at Hendrum. * WHEN...From Thursday evening to early Wednesday morning. * IMPACTS...At 20.0 feet, MINOR FLOOD STAGE. * ADDITIONAL DETAILS - At 10:30 AM CDT Wednesday the stage was 17.9 feet. - Forecast...The river is expected to rise above flood stage tomorrow evening to a crest of 21.5 feet early Saturday afternoon.
-It will then fall below flood stage late Monday evening. - Flood stage is 20.0 feet.
+FLOOD WARNING FOR SNOWMELT NOW IN EFFECT UNTIL MONDAY EVENING * WHAT...Minor flooding is forecast. * WHERE...Wild Rice River (MN) at Hendrum. * WHEN...Until Monday evening. * IMPACTS...At 20.0 feet, MINOR FLOOD STAGE. * ADDITIONAL DETAILS - At 8:30 PM CDT Friday the stage was 20.0 feet. - Forecast...The river is expected to rise above flood stage just after midnight tonight to a crest of 20.1 feet early tomorrow afternoon.
+It will then fall below flood stage early Sunday afternoon. - Flood stage is 20.0 feet.

 Comments / 0